bionitio-team/bionitio-c/README.md

 $ cd bionitio-c
 ```

-To build bionitio, run the commands:
+To build bionitio, autoreconf, a C compiler (such as gcc), and zlib are required.

+Run the commands:
 ```
 $ autoreconf --install # first time only
 $ ./configure